Food Safety Program

 • Conduct shelf-life validation studies.

-Eligible Activities under this category must focus on final audits leading to successful certification(s) in nationally or internationally recognized food safety programs.
+Activities under this category focus on completing final audits which lead to successful certification or registration in nationally or internationally recognized food safety programs.
 Participants are eligible for multiple OFFS/HACCP Plans if they are incremental or new to the product being certified by the applicant.
 Annual re-certifications are not eligible.

 Global Food Safety Initiative (GFSI) Schemes: